 Chromium: eggs, chicken, nuts, beans, peas

 You can find a breakdown of your macro and micronutrients on the Nutritional Panels on your food products, so you have full visibility of what's really in your food.
-It's recommended to read the ingredients and Nutritional Panel when your choosing food products, so you can make conscious choices of what you’re putting in your body.
+It's recommended to read the ingredients and Nutritional Panel when you're choosing food products, so you can make conscious choices of what you’re putting in your body.